alfuwu/Hyleus-Vault/Magic/Psychoticism.md

 The [[Psychic Leyline]], as a connection to all consciousnesses, can be used to target the mind of yourself or other creatures, provided your connection to the [[Psychic Leyline|Leyline]] is strong enough.
 People with a natural affinity for the mind have been dubbed "seducers," "espers," "psychics," "mind readers," "psionics," and "empaths"  throughout history.

 The [[Psychic Leyline]] is capable of damaging others' connections to itself, meaning that one psychic may be capable of permanently crippling another psychic.
-This has led to the development of several methods to protect one’s connection to the [[Psychic Leyline]], thus protecting them from other psychics.
+This has led to the development of several methods to protect one's connection to the [[Psychic Leyline]], thus protecting them from other psychics.

 About 1 in 400,000 [[Human|humans]] have been observed to possess a connection strong enough to the [[Psychic Leyline]] to utilize it in a meaningful capacity.